 Born in 1961, I’m Generation X—just.
 My own healing journey began with porn addiction and led through unravelling my unconscious shame down to the deep, ancestral wounds at the core of the collective unconscious—the exact wounds that led to the emergence of the patriarchal paradigm in the first place.

 There, I found that those wounds were ultimately caused by climate change around 6,000 years ago.
 Drought, desertification and famine caused a shift to violent patriarchy from which we have never fully recovered.

-We are faced once again by climate change.
+The times, they are a-changin’.
+Once again we face climate change.
 If we react the same way we did 6,000 years ago, except with nuclear weapons instead of clubs, we won’t get another chance.

 A few months ago I attended a grassroots environmental meeting.
 An avid eco-warrior listed things we should be doing to help the planet.
 Someone replied that few would take any steps that were inconvenient.
 The meeting degenerated into a slinging match between the two.

 Who was right?
 They both were.
 What I noticed was that no one was asking the deeper questions.
 Why won’t we take steps that are necessary but inconvenient?
 Why has humanity failed in its stewardship in the first place?